codetracker-learning/hip-hop-pizza-and-wangs-docs/documentation/stretch-2/client-feature-requirements.md

-## Client Meeting Notes: Stretch Goals 2 - Dealing with Change
+# Client Meeting Notes: Stretch Goals 2 - Dealing with Change

-**Date & Time**: [Insert Date & Time]

-**Attendees**:
-- [Owner's Name], Owner of Hip Hop, Pizza, and Wangs
-- [Product Manager's Name], Product Manager

-**Discussion**:
-The owners of Hip Hop, Pizza, and Wangs are thrilled with the success of the POS system.
-They shared feedback from customers who expressed interest in placing orders online and viewing the menu when calling in.
-The owners see this as an opportunity to further enhance the customer experience and streamline their order process.
-They also mentioned the need for differentiated user roles to manage the menu and orders.
+**Intro**:
+A meeting was convened to discuss the potential expansion of the POS system's capabilities in response to customer feedback.

+**Client Background**:
+With the success of the POS system, Hip Hop, Pizza, and Wangs has seen an influx of orders and customer interactions.
+The owners are keen on further enhancing the customer experience.

+**Objectives**:
+To explore the possibility of introducing online ordering and menu viewing functionalities.

+**Features Discussed**:
+- Introduction of an online menu with CRUD capabilities for Admin users.
+- Ability for customers to place orders online.
+- Differentiated user roles for menu and order management.

+**Next Steps**:
+- Assess the technical requirements for the online ordering system.
+- Design a user-friendly interface for the online menu.
+- Define user roles and permissions for enhanced security.